-Brussels Airlines launches new safety demo video with Hooverphonic
+Brussels Airlines launches new safety demo video with Belgian band Hooverphonic

-Brussels Airlines released a new safety demonstration video, with the help of Belgian band Hooverphonic.
-From today, 1 August, passengers traveling on the airline’s long-haul network will be briefed with a sung safety demonstration.
+Brussels Airlines released a new safety demonstration video, with the help of the Belgian band Hooverphonic.
+From today, 1 August, passengers travelling on the airline’s long-haul network will be briefed with a sung safety demonstration.

 “For several years, Brussels Airlines is a flying ambassador for Belgium, offering Belgian beers, wines and chocolates and from today, Belgian music is also on board,” the airline wrote in a press release

-In order to keep drawing the attention of its passengers to the crucial safety instructions on board, Brussels Airlines has for many years now created creative videos instead of the classic safety videos.
-Until recently, the safety instructions were presented with a humorous animated film.
+In order to keep drawing the attention of its passengers to the crucial safety instructions on board, Brussels Airlines has for many years now created creative videos instead of classic safety videos.
+Until recently, the safety instructions were presented in a humorous animated film.
 Earlier the Red Devils also gave the instructions.

-(read full press release below)
+(read the full press release below)

-Press release: Belgian pride Hooverphonic creates unique song for Brussels Airlines
+Press release: Belgian pride Hooverphonic creates a unique song for Brussels Airlines

-Fully in line with her long tradition of putting the very best of Belgium on the world map, the national airline took the iconic Belgian band Hooverphonic under her wing.
+Fully in line with its long tradition of putting the very best of Belgium on the world map, the national airline took the iconic Belgian band Hooverphonic under her wing.

 The result is a four-minute clip with a catchy song supported by a visual gem with subtle references to other Belgian artists such as Magritte.
 The video was directed by Jan Boon and the technical part was handled by virtual reality production house Studio Regie in Merelbeke.